rebelsky/csc207c/_mps/bit-trees.md

 **Can we put the translation tables you gave us into files and then load them in our `main` method?**

 > Yes.

+**What is the best way to optimize tree expansion when the depth increases?**

+> The depth doesn't change.

 Acknowledgements
 ----------------